tanhauhau/tanhauhau.github.io/content/blog/compile-svelte-in-your-head-part-1/index.md

 So, why the change?

-The Svelte compiler tracks all the variable in declared in the `<script>` tag.
+The Svelte compiler tracks all the variables declared in the `<script>` tag.

 It tracks whether the variable: